 “Is that right?
-Coming from the head of an intelligent team that I specifically picked to make this project an ultimate success?”
+Coming from the number one BRAIN surgeon in America and the head of an intelligent team that I specifically picked to make this project an ultimate success?”
 He nodded his head in thought.
 Then a weird smirk came across his face.

 “Alright, you’re dismissed.”
 He quickly stated with a wave of his hand.